 - swollen lymph nodes

-- recurrent or exotic infections
+- recurrent or unusual infections

 - certain types of leukemia

-- lymph node biopsy
+- a lymph node biopsy

-- peripheral blood smear
+- a peripheral blood smear

-- bone marrow biopsy
+- a bone marrow biopsy

 Your doctor will evaluate your results and discuss the best form of treatment with you.